Home > Guides > The Venus Flytrap: A Complete Guide

 During the growing season, you should stand your pots in about 1 cm of water (about ⅓ inch) and avoid watering from the top.
 They prefer to grow in soil which is wet, but not completely waterlogged.
 During winter they require less water, and the soil should be kept just damp.

 The traditional compost mixture for Venus Flytraps is sphagnum peat moss mixed with either lime-free horticultural sand or perlite, to a ratio of about 2:1.
+You can buy bags of peat (and suitable peat-based mixes) from specialist nurseries and on Amazon.
 However, the impact of peat extraction on the environment - both in terms of habitat destruction and global warming - means that many are moving towards peat-free mixes.
 A good, sustainable peat-free mixture is fine milled bark (e.g. Growbark Pine from Melcourt), lime-free horticultural grit, and perlite, to a ratio of 2:1:1.

 If grown outside, Venus Flytraps will catch more than enough food for themselves.
 If you keep your plants indoors then you can feed them with dead or live insects, but you should do so only once you’ve taken care of all their other growing requirements.
 In order for Venus Flytraps to properly digest prey, the trigger hairs need to be stimulated after the trap has closed - this is to prevent the plant from wasting energy trying to digest non-edible matter which may have fallen into the trap.